Ever wonder what it's like to experience a day in the life of a nurse? Or what an OB nurse does? Or even what it takes to become an OBGYN nurse?

 You aren’t just caring for one person’s life - you’re responsible for two.

 Once I discover that the baby’s heartbeat is within a normal range, I proceed with admitting my patient into the computer system.
 I gather as much information as I can about her health, her pregnancy, and her medical history before she becomes too uncomfortable.
 If she also requires an IV and blood-work to be sent to the lab, I place the IV and send off blood work.
 I also notify the doctor about her arrival and ensure that orders are received.
 In the meantime, I am charting away.

-When I find that the patient’s lab values are normal, she may request pain medication.
+When I find that the patient’s lab values are normal, she may request to administer medications for pain.
 I have an order for pain medication and check her cervix.
 As she’s now 5 cm, I administer 5mg Nubain IV.
 I let her know it may not last long, and the epidural may help her relax more.
-Like many first time moms, she wants to give herself a chance to feel contractions.
+Like many first time moms, she wants to give herself a chance to feel contractions

 I start to help her through contractions, focusing on breathing with her.
 As the mother moves through contractions, I adjust the baby’s monitor, frequent vital signs, and support the husband as much as I can.
 I start to move her in different positions to help rotate the baby and allow her labor to speed up.
 Eventually, the patient asks for an epidural for her pain.
 I notify anesthesia, instructing the patient on how to sit and what to expect.

 While I know the anesthesiologist will provide this information as well, I also know that patients often trust nurses more.
 I gather medications, paperwork, and supplies for the epidural before leaving the room, saving time for the anesthesiologist and preserving my patient’s comfort.

 I help the patient sit appropriately for the epidural, which takes about 40 minutes.
 I then begin frequenting vital signs in case her blood pressure drops, which is a common occurrence during this stage in the process.
 Since today is a good day, this doesn’t become an issue.